 Mosquitoes are flying parasitic insects that gather and breed around areas of still water like ponds, swamps, and puddles.
 They feed on blood for survival and can reproduce quickly.
 An average mosquito can lay hundreds of eggs at a time and needs only a small amount of water to reproduce.

-Dark-colored clothing: Mosquitoes are surprisingly visual hunters and will pick out victims in dark colors over those wearing lighter clothes.
+Dark-colored clothing: Mosquitoes are surprisingly visual hunters and pick out victims in dark colors over those wearing lighter clothes.

 Metabolism: People with high metabolisms produce more carbon dioxide, which attracts mosquitoes.